 - Ditanium Tubing 25FT ($16) – inner diameter of 5/16” (8MM) and 7/16” (11mm) outer diameter

 - Extreme Q Tubing 25FT ($16) – 5/16″ ID and 7/16″ OD

 - Volcano Hybrid Tubing 10FT ($9) – 3/8″ ID and 1/2″ OD

 Thanks for taking the time to check out my guide on cleaning vaporizer whips.
-I wish there was an easier way to go about cleaning medical grade silicone but unfortunately it seems like the best course of action is to just replace them.
+I wish there were an easier way to go about cleaning medical-grade silicone, but unfortunately, it seems like the best course of action is just to replace them.

 I would love to hear how you clean your vaporizer whips (silicone tubing) down in the comments below and please hit me up with any questions.
 I’m sure people would like to see some other solutions if there are any.
 Happy cleaning, and have a great day!